dojo/docs/dojo/index.rst

   * :ref:`dojo.replaceClass <dojo/replaceClass>`

     Replaces one or more classes on a node if not present.
-Operates more quickly than calling dojo.removeClass and dojo.addClass
+Operates more quickly than calling ``dojo.removeClass`` and ``dojo.addClass``.

 * Geometry (:ref:`dojo/dom-geometry <dojo/dom-geometry>`) **STUB**

   This module defines the core dojo DOM geometry API.
+The convention for the return variable for this module is ``domGeom``.

   * :ref:`dojo.coords <dojo/coords>`